santisbon/reference/src/rpi.md

 ## Configuration

-Find the IP of your Raspberry Pi using its hostname or find all devices on your network with `arp -a`.
+Find the IP of your Pi using its hostname or find all devices on your network with `arp -a`.
 ```zsh
 arp raspberrypi4.local
 ```